Israel reopens Rafah crossing in ‘pilot operation’ after two years

 Israel has reopened Gaza’s Rafah border crossing with Egypt in what Israeli media described as a “pilot operation,” marking the first opening of the crossing in two years.

-According to COGAT, only Palestinians who previously left Gaza during the war and have received prior Israeli security approval would be allowed to re-enter the territory in the first stage.
+According to COGAT, only Palestinians who previously left Gaza during the war and have received prior Israeli security approval will be allowed to re-enter the territory in the first stage.

 Israeli newspaper Haaretz reported that Israel plans to establish a military checkpoint near the Gaza side of the crossing, a move Egypt has opposed.

-Rafah is Gaza’s only gateway to the outside world that does not pass through Israel and has remained largely closed since 2024 amid the war and tightening restrictions.
+Before the war, Rafah was Gaza’s only direct gateway to the outside world that does not pass through Israel and served as a key entry point for humanitarian aid.
+The crossing has been largely closed since May 2024 and under Israeli military control on the Gaza side.

 Tags